 The river along the highway looks serene and very calm at the sunset.

 Kumta Town is not on the river bank as one might have expected.
 It is located the more towards the hills, perhaps necessitated by the town’s long tradition of the Woodwork artists.
-Most of the temples in coastal Karnataka and Goa and even beyond have the woodwork like the latices, windows, doors and other artefacts made by the artisans from Kumta and around.
+Most of the temples in coastal Karnataka and Goa and even beyond have the woodwork like the latices, windows, doors and other artifacts made by the artisans from Kumta and around.
 Kumta also produces the ‘raths’ the ceremonial vehicles of Gods and Goddesses, entirely made of wood.

 Here are some of the temples: